The Curse of La Llorona-2019

 Feeling trapped and unfulfilled, she embarks on failed romances with other men as she attempts to ascend the social ladder.

-The central theme of the film, as with the novel, is either understanding or abhorring Emma’s feelings and actions, or perhaps a mixture of both emotions.
+As with the novel, the theme is either understanding or abhorring Emma’s feelings and actions, or perhaps a mixture of both emotions.

 Is she Hellion or a sympathetic soul?
 Emma is one of the most complex of all female film characters.

-With Madame Bovary being made in 1949 and the novel earlier, the progressive slant is rich and worthy of much admiration.
+Madame Bovary was written in 1949, and the novel was published earlier, so the progressive slant is rich and worthy of much admiration.
 The female perspective and the courage to reach for the stars and grasp life are spirited and wonderful to see, especially given the period.

 A mixture of romantic drama and torrid affairs is at hand during this experience and always is the character’s center stage.

-The film mixes in remnants of Gone with the Wind (1939), especially with the lavish dance hall sequence.
-The ball is the highlight of the film with gorgeous costumes, great cinematography, and bombastic dances.
+The film mixes Gone with the Wind (1939) remnants, especially the lavish dance hall sequence.
+The ball is the highlight, with gorgeous costumes, great cinematography, and bombastic dances.

-As Emma cavorts with a dashing aristocrat, Rodolphe (Louis Jourdan), Charles gets drunk and makes a fool of himself, as her true disdain for her marriage becomes clear.
-The smashing windows with chairs moment is ahead of its time by way of the effects used and the constant dance twirls are dizzying.
+As Emma cavorts with a dashing aristocrat, Rodolphe (Louis Jourdan), Charles gets drunk and makes a fool of himself, as her genuine disdain for her marriage becomes clear.
+The smashing windows with chairs moment is ahead of its time because of the effects used, and the constant dance twirls are dizzying.

 So much importance occurs in this pivotal sequence.

-Jones, while more than adequate, would not have been my first choice for the role.
+While more than adequate, Jones would not have been my first choice for the role.
 Married to influential producer David O. Selznick, it was rumored that many of the actresses’ roles were given to her.

 Delicious is to fantasize at what legends such as Bette Davis or Vivian Leigh might have brought to the character.
 Especially Leigh, given her dazzling performance as Scarlett O’Hara in Gone with the Wind, a follow-up as a similar and arguably more complex character is fun to imagine.